I am very disappointed in all of you.

 As a parent you cannot yell at your kid: “Stop yelling!”

-When I phrase it like this, it sounds almost ridiculous.
-Yet, people do it all the time.
+When phrased like this, it sounds ridiculous.
+Reality is people do it all the time.
 I do it all the time.
 This is simple in theory, but pretty damn hard in practice.

 This is on you.